stillmatic/tournaments/writeup.md

 # Validation

+In addition to individually scraped tournaments, we also have 2 yearlong datasets, covering multiple tournaments in the 2009-2010 and 2010-2011 seasons.
+Using these datasets and their final results, we can estimate Bradley-Terry parameters for the teams participating in those tournaments.
+We can then rerun our experiments using these empirically determined parameters instead.

+Our MLE estimation is done using the \textbf{\textsf{R}} language, in particular, using the \textbf{\textsf{BradleyTerryScalable}} package [**CITE Firth and Kaye 2017**].
+This package follows the procedure laid out in [**Caron and Doucet 2012**] for maximum likelihood estimation of Bradley-Terry parameters when Ford's assumption does not hold.
+Ford's assumption is: in every possible partition of players into two non-empty subsets, some individual in the second set beats some individual in the first set at least once [**Ford 1957**].
+Our datasets are very sparse and cover a wide range of teams, meaning that Ford's assumption does not hold; in particular, this means that the more traditional MLE estimation methods of minorization-maximization [**Hunter 2004**] and Iterative-Luce Spectral Ranking [**Maystre and Grossglauser 2015**] cannot be used.

+## 2009-2010 data

+This dataset consists of 13310 debated rounds by 1424 teams.
+There are 3 connected components [**??**]

+**Actually do this lol**

 We present a measure of loss that is centered on the number of top-$k$ teams which are not selected.
 We also consider if the top-ranked team finishes the tournament as the first ranked team.

 # Discussion

 One particular consideration unique to debate is that rounds are adjudicated by judges, who are human and have human tendencies.
 In contrast to games such as chess where winners are well-defined and easily verifiable, having variation in outcome decisions makes it desirable to have multiple judges (usually 3) on a panel.
 Staffing limitations make this difficult to achieve for all but elimination rounds in most tournaments (the college debate championship has 3 judges per round in preliminary rounds, but this is the exception).

+TODO:

+* speaker points
+* different models instead of Bradley Terry
+* better incorporation of priors

 # Conclusion

 [...]

 # Appendix